ChristianGiupponi/Disqus-For-PyroCMS/readme.md

 	<tr>
 		<td>dev</td>
 		<td>Set this to '1' or 'on' to turn on Disqus developer mode.
-You should do this on your staging or local environments.</td>
+This is automatically set for your local and staging environment using the ENVIRONMENT constant.</td>
 	</tr>

 	<tr>